 Chicken Cordon Bleu is an absolute classic of the French Kitchen, not only is it loved throughout France, it is worldwide, though technically it is not a French recipe.
 Chicken cordon bleu was an American creation during the roulade culinary trend of the mid-20th century, and only its name, which means "blue ribbon," can be traced to France (but don't tell the French, they would not be pleased).

 This chicken cordon bleu recipe produces flavorful, tender chicken roulades filled with prosciutto ham and melted Gruyere cheese.
 You will be surprised to find out just how easy this is to make.
-The Cordon Bleu makes a lovely supper, lunch (even breakfast) dish.
+The Cordon Bleu makes a lovely supper or lunch dish.
 Adults and children alike love it.
-Serve the recipe hot from the oven but be careful (especially if serving to children) the melted cheese will be deceptively hot and could easily burn if eaten immediately.
+Serve the recipe hot from the oven but be careful the melted cheese will be deceptively hot and could easily burn if eaten immediately.
 Slice and let the air cool it a little before eating.

 - 1 tablespoon olive oil

 - 1 cup breadcrumbs (coarse, dry)

 - 4 pounds chicken (skinless, boneless chicken breast halves, pounded 1/4-inch thin)